-A new Collective Bargaining Agreement ("Agreement") was entered into between Northern Utilities, Inc., Granite State Gas Transmission, Inc. and Utility Workers Union of America Local 341 ("UWUA") for the period April 1, 2009 through March 31, 2012.
+A new Collective Bargaining Agreement (Agreement) was entered into between Northern Utilities, Granite State and the Utility Workers Union of America Local 341 (UWUA) for the period April 1, 2009 through March 31, 2012.
 Included in the Agreement were changes to retiree medical benefits under the Plan.
 These changes are as follows: